 “Such services include maintaining accounts, registering, trading, settling, clearing, giving loans against virtual tokens, accepting them as collateral, opening accounts of exchanges dealing with them and transfer/receipt of money in accounts relating to purchase/sale of VCs,” the RBI circular stated, and gave banks three months to comply.

 The ban didn’t quite work, however.
 On the contrary, virtual currencies are thriving in India.
 In fact, panic selling by investors after the ban ensured that on July 8, the day after the RBI ban came into effect, investors found lucrative arbitrage opportunities that resulted in more virtual currency exchanging hands in a single day than before the RBI ban (see chart: “Virtual boom”).

 Now, as the dust settles and banks refuse to deal with virtual currency exchanges, new business models have emerged.
 Strictly speaking, the RBI direction was to ensure that no transaction in Indian rupees to buy or sell virtual currency goes through the Indian banking system.
 To circumvent this loophole, exchanges like Unocoin and WazirX quickly launched peer-to-peer exchanges.

 The mode of operation is convoluted but nothing a seasoned trader can’t handle.
 It works like this.
 A person holding currencies like Bitcoin and Ethereum signs up on the exchange where his currency is held in an escrow account provided by the exchange.
 The person finds a buyer online who transfers funds directly to the seller’s account.
 As soon as the seller confirms the receipt of funds, the cryptocurrency is dispensed to the buyer’s account.

 “We charge people in crypto, not INR, which was banned by the RBI, so we aren’t flouting any rules,” said a virtual currency exchange founder.

+To facilitate the process, the exchange charges a share of transaction fee, which is no longer collected in cash but in virtual currencies.
 Since most currencies are infinitely divisible, the exchanges collect 0.1 per cent of the total transaction value as their fee.
 Everyone is happy.
 No rules are flouted and Indian banking system remains largely clueless about the booming virtual currency market in the country.

 The government, however, has set up an inter-disciplinary committee to study cryptocurrency.
 The panel is yet to submit its report.

 To escape the regulatory eye further, bitcoin traders have organised themselves in secret groups that communicate via encrypted messaging apps such as Telegram.
 One such group has more than 5,000 members and gets minute-by-minute updates on prices, volumes and arbitrage opportunities on virtual currency exchanges around the world.